 Written by Simon Austin — June 30, 2017

-LESS than six weeks after the end of the 2016/17 season, many players are already back at their training grounds preparing for another campaign.
+LESS than six weeks after the end of last season, many players are already back at their training grounds preparing for another campaign.

 The first thing they do is pre-season testing.
 The aim is to find out players’ fitness levels after the summer break and get data to base their training programmes on.